-Davidson Black was born in Toronto in 1884 and attended the University of Toronto from which he received an M.A. in 1903 and an m.D. in 1906.
+Davidson Black was born in Toronto on July 25, 1884.
+He attended the University of Toronto from which he received an M.A. in 1903 and an M.D. in 1906.
 Having a preference for academia rather than the practice of medicine and a keen interest in anatomy, Black became a lecturer in anatomy at Western Reserve University 1909. taking a year of sabbatical in 1914, Black went to Manchester University in England, where he worked with Grafton Elliot Smith, a noted archaeologist who had done extensive work with Piltdown Man.
 At this time Black met many noted figures involved in the search for human origins, including Charles Darwin and Rev. Pierre Teilhard de Chardin, S.J.
 In 1917 Black entered the Army Medical Corps of Canada in Toronto, and in 1918 he accepted a professorship in Neurology and Embryology at Peking Union Medical College in China.
 In November of 1928, Birgir Bohlin found half a lower jaw of a Sinanthropus during an excavation with Black at Chou Kou Tien, still one of the most important finds of Peking Man.
-Black went on to publish numerous theories regarding the new find, estbalishimg himself as one of the foremost anthropologists of his day.
-Davidson Black died in March, 1934 in Peking.
+Black went on to publish numerous theories regarding the new find, establishimg himself as one of the foremost anthropologists of his day.
+Davidson Black died on March 15, 1934 in Peking.